JakeGinnivan/jakeginnivan.github.io/source/_posts/2015-02-01-improving-carnacs-code-part-2.md

 }
 ```

-The first thing you will notice is that most of the methods in this class access and manipulate the property CurrentMessage.
+The first thing you will notice is that most of the methods in this class access and manipulate the property `CurrentMessage`.
 This makes this class really hard to follow and rationalise what is going on.

-# Removing IObservable<T>
+# Removing `IObservable<T>`
 Like in the previous class we refactored, the first thing we need to do is to stop implementing IObservable<T>.

 Our subscribe method will change from `IDisposable Subscribe(IObserver<Message> observer)` to `IObservable<Message> GetMessageStream(IObservable<KeyPress> keyStream)`